wp-plugins/eg-attachments/readme.txt

 * With the automatic shortcode: go to the **Settings / EG-Attachments**, and choose to activate the auto-shortcode.
 The list of attachments will be added to your post automatically.
 * In a template file, add the following code: `<?php do_shortcode('[attachments *options*]'); ?>`

-Since 1.7.4, the plugin can display the list of attachments of the post being edited.
+Since 1.7.4, the plugin can display, in the admin interface, the list of attachments of the post being edited.
 Go to **Settings / EG-Attachments**, chapter *Administration Interface* for further details.

 The shortcode options are: